Force over Distance: Chapter 14

 “Ugh.
 Those things kill you.”

-In the back of Rush's mind, Destiny flared to life, roaring forward with a darkness that Young could neither penetrate or understand.
+In the back of Rush's mind, Destiny flared to life, roaring forward with an impenetrable mental darkness.
 He grabbed Rush’s shoulder and shoved the ship back.
 Reluctantly, it went.

 “What the hell was that?”
 Young growled, shaken.